weighted-dev/approvals/README.md

 Notes:
 - Team keys are `org/team_slug`.
 - Team membership checks may require a token with **org read** permissions (often a PAT with `read:org`).
-If membership can’t be checked, team weights will be ignored and the check output will tell you why.
+If membership can't be checked, team weights will be ignored and the check output will tell you why.

 ### `rules`

-Rules are evaluated against the PR’s changed files.
+Rules are evaluated against the PR's changed files.
 The **maximum** `required_total` among matching rules becomes the required threshold.

 ```yaml
 rules: